Criteria matching

 When you make a request to a resource, you can use criteria matching to filter the data returned.
 This can take the form of:

-• Common expressions
+- Common expressions

-• Groovy expressions
+- Groovy standard expressions

-You can mix and match common expressions and custom groovy expressions using the && (logical AND) and || (logical OR) boolean operators.
+You can mix and match common expressions, Groovy extension functions and operators and Groovy standard expressions using the && (logical AND) and || (logical OR) boolean operators.
 This is explained in more detail below.

-All expressions must return a boolean value (true or false).
+All expressions must return a boolean value (true

 When you make a request to a Request Server resource, you specify the filtering in the request message.